Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 **Notes on Parameters in raxml log:**

-All free model parameters will be estimated by RAxML GAMMA model of rate heteorgeneity, ML estimate of alpha-parameter

-GAMMA Model parameters will be estimated up to an accuracy of 0.1000000000 Log Likelihood units
+All free model parameters were estimated by RAxML for each run:  GAMMA model of rate heteorgeneity, ML estimate of alpha-parameter.
+GAMMA Model parameters were  estimated up to an accuracy of 0.1000000000 Log Likelihood units

-Substitution Matrix: GTR
+Substitution Matrix: GTR per run

 | Parameter    | Combined | 16s       | 18s      | 28s      |
 |--------------|----------|-----------|----------|----------|